kasteway/Linear_Regression/README.md

   - Lack of Online Learning Capability: Unlike SGD, batch gradient descent is not suitable for online learning scenarios where the model needs to be updated as new data streams in.
   - Less Robust to Noisy Data: Since it uses the entire dataset to calculate the gradient, it might be less robust to outliers or noisy data compared to SGD, where the noise can actually help escape local minima.

-2. Stochastic Gradient Descent (SGD) - updates parameters for each training example.
+2. Stochastic Gradient Descent (SGD):
+   - updates parameters for each training example.
 It's faster but results in a more fluctuating convergence path.
-   -

    ### Advantages:
   - Large-scale Datasets: SGD is particularly effective for very large datasets where processing the entire dataset at once (as in batch gradient descent) is computationally impractical.
   - Online Learning: It's well-suited for online learning scenarios where the model needs to be updated as new data arrives.